microsoft/cartpole-py/README.md

 ```

 You will need to install support libraries prior to running.
 Our demos depend on `bonsai3-py`.
 This library will need to be installed from source.
+The cartpole-py repository should be in a folder called `samples` at the same level as `bonsai3-py`.

 ```sh
 pip3 install -e ./bonsai3-py